PROF. AVV. LUCA LUPARIA DONATI

 He is member of, among others, the Center for Advanced Studies of Process and Justice, member of the Deutsch-Italienischen Zentrum für europäische Exzellenz, membre corréspondant of the Comité international des pénalistes francophones and of the Société de législation comparée (SLC).

 He is the Director of the Italy Innocence Project, related to the International organization Innocence Network, and President of the European Innocence Network.
 He is the founding partner of, among others, the Società italiana di biodiritto and of the research center Tech&Law Center.

-He has written several monographs on the core issues of criminal justice and over one hundred scientific publications, that were published on foreign journals and international literature as well.
+He has written several monographs on the core issues of criminal justice and over 180 scientific publications, that were published on foreign journals and international literature as well.

 He is member of several publishing committees both in Italy and abroad, and he has spoken at several important congresses in many different Countries.

 He is visiting professor at primary US and European universities.
 He is the editor of several collectanea, and he is the co-director of three editorial series.